boldflight/BibleConverter/test_EPUB/output/Ezra.md

 [3] But Zerubbabel, Jeshua, and the rest of the leaders of Israel said to them, “You have no right to help us build the temple of our God.
 We will build it by ourselves for the Lord God of Israel, just as King Cyrus, the king of Persia, has commanded us.”
 [4] Then the local people began to discourage the people of Judah and to dishearten them from building.
 [5] They were hiring advisers to oppose them, so as to frustrate their plans, throughout the time of King Cyrus of Persia until the reign of King Darius of Persia.

+### Official Complaints Are Lodged Against the Jews

 [6] At the beginning of the reign of Ahasuerus they filed an accusation against the inhabitants of Judah and Jerusalem.
 [7] And during the reign of Artaxerxes, Bishlam, Mithredath, Tabeel, and the rest of their colleagues wrote to King Artaxerxes of Persia.
 This letter was first written in Aramaic but then translated.
 [8] Rehum the commander and Shimshai the scribe wrote a letter concerning Jerusalem to King Artaxerxes as follows: